Skip to main content

 How much has been under paid?

 We are still investigating this.
 However, at this stage we do not intend to claim back any money owed as a result of our undercharging.
-We will write to all tenants affected to let them know if they have been overcharged or underpaid when the full facts are known.
+We have written to all tenants affected to let them know if they have been overcharged or undercharged when the full facts are known.

 Will I owe the Council any rent money if my rent was calculated too low?